Ben Carmitchel is running for State Senate in District 16 to support our teachers, small businesses, and middle-class workers.

 Voters in Arizona’s 16th District deserve options.
 We need to pay teachers, reform our budget, encourage energy innovation, and protect small businesses.
 Here’s how we’re hoping to keep our great state moving forward.

-As a small business owner, parent and activist, I’m uniquely qualified to represent the voters of the 16th District.
-I graduated from Southern Illinois University in 1998 with a Bachelor of Science degree in Electronics.
+As a 22-year small business owner, parent and activist, I’m uniquely qualified to represent the voters of the 16th District.
+I graduated from Southern Illinois University in 1998 with a Bachelor of Science degree.
 Shortly thereafter, I started a one-man small business.
-Through 20 years of hard work and persistence, my business enjoyed strong growth, and now has locations in the US and Canada.
+Through 22 years of hard work and persistence, my business enjoyed strong growth, and now has locations in the US and Canada.
 With this experience, I understand how to create business-friendly policies that provide incentives for innovation without providing unfair corporate tax breaks, and I’m dedicated to bringing high-paying jobs to Arizona.

 One of the most important part of bringing jobs to Arizona starts with a strong K-12 school system.
 After all, parents do not want to move to an area where their children will not have abundant educational opportunities.
 Both of my parents are lifetime educators, so I have a strong interest in our schools.
 In 2015, I became certified to teach in Arizona and then spent time in the classroom as a substitute for a few years.
 Through this experience, I quickly learned that our public education system was in serious trouble.
 With the threat of another school closing due to lack of funding, I started an awareness campaign: Watch the Fox News Coverage here.
 This campaign helped bring to light the terrible conditions that exist in Arizona’s public education system.
 But it wasn’t until the teachers had finally had enough and decided to strike that I felt I could really make a change by running for office.